PubInv/general-purpose-alarm-device/README.md

 ???
 Joe Torreggiani of Speccollective

-Mentor and coach hardware, firmware, (Forrest) Lee Erickson Physicist who pretends to be electrical engineer and firmware developer and Novel Spelling.
+Mentor and coach hardware, firmware, (Forrest) Lee Erickson Physicist who pretends to be electrical engineer,  with experence in firmware development, Design for Manufactur, Design for Test and developer of Novel and Diverse Spelling.

-We need:
+We need volunteers:
 1. Arduino engineers who can both code and make very simple circuits.
 2. Schematic capture and PCB layout designers.
 We are using KiCad.
 3. Mechanical engineers who can design sturdy enclosures that keep the system bright and loud.